farcasterxyz/contracts/README.md

 # Contracts

-Implementation of the Farcaster ID Registry and Farcaster Name Registry contracts as specified in the [Farcaster protocol](https://github.com/farcasterxyz/protocol).
+Implementation of the Farcaster Contracts as specified in the [Farcaster protocol](https://github.com/farcasterxyz/protocol).
 Learn more about how the contracts work by reading the [docs](docs/docs.md) or [contributing guidelines](CONTRIBUTING.md).

 ## Location

+### v3 Contracts

+The v3 contracts in this repository have not yet been deployed.

+### v2 Contracts

-The contracts can be found at the following addresses on Goerli
+The v2 contracts from an older version of this repository can be found at the following addresses on Goerli

 | Network        | Address                                                                                                                      |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------- |